troclaux/notes/javascript.md

 ### asynchronous operations

+callback < promise < async/await

+- async/await
-- `async`: used to declare an asynchronous function
+  - `async`: makes a function asynchronous
   - `await`: pauses the execution of the function until the promise is resolved
+    - frequently used with `fetch('https://api.example.com/data')` to make HTTP requests
+  - recommended
+  - more readable
+  - prevents callback hell
+- callback: function passed as argument to another function that gets executed once the asynchronous operation is done
+  - not recommended
+  - hard error handling
+  - hard to read because of callback hell
+    - callback hell: nested callbacks makes code hard to read
+- promise: is an object that represents a value that might available now, in the future, or never
+  - not recommended
+  - hard to read
+  - hard error handling
+  - prevents callback hell
+  - object can be in 3 states:
+    - pending: operation in progress
+    - resolved (fulfilled): operation completed successfully
+    - rejected: operation failed

+async/await example:

 ```javascript